 Long Term Volunteering

 Several forms are required for record keeping and reporting in the NPS VIP Program.
-Sample forms and instructions for completion are available on the NPS VIP InsideNPS page.
+Sample forms and instructions for completion are available through the NPS VIP InsideNPS page [internal link].

 All NPS forms for public use, including all volunteer forms, must be official forms approved by the Office of Management and Budget (OMB).
 These forms may not be altered; however, the forms may be “marked up” to aid in completion (for example, relevant sections for youth may be highlighted in color).
 No other forms may be substituted.